Death of Pyotr Ilyich Tchaikovsky: Suicide ordered by the Tsar

-One other theory regarding Tchaikovsky's death is that it was ordered by Tsar Alexander III himself.
-This story was told by a Swiss musicologist named Robert-Aloys Mooser, who supposedly learned it from two others—Riccardo Drigo, composer and kapellmeister to the St. Petersburg Imperial Theatres, and the composer Alexander Glazunov.
+One other theory regarding Tchaikovsky's death is that it was ordered by Alexander III himself.
+This story was told by Swiss musicologist Robert-Aloys Mooser, who supposedly learned it from two others—Riccardo Drigo, composer and kapellmeister to the St. Petersburg Imperial Theatres, and Glazunov.
 According to their scenario, the composer had seduced the son of the caretaker of his brother Modest's apartment block.
 The plausibility of this story for many people was that Glazunov reportedly confirmed it.
 Mooser considered Glazunov a reliable witness, stressing his "upright moral character, veneration for the composer and friendship with Tchaikovsky."
 More recently the French scholar André Lischke has confirmed Glazunov's confession.
 Lischke's father was a student of the composer in Petrograd in the 1920s.
 Glazunov confided the story to Lischke's father, who in turn passed it to his son.

 However, Poznansky counters, Glazunov could not have confirmed the suicide story unless he were absolutely certain of its truth.
 The only way that could have been possible, though, was if he had been told by someone in Tchaikovsky's innermost circle—in other words, someone who was present at the composer's deathbed.
 It was exactly this circle of intimates, however, that Drigo accused of concealing the "truth", [Poznansky's quotation marks for emphasis] demanding false testimonies from authorities, physicians and priests.
 Only by swearing Glazunov to the strictest secrecy would anyone in this circle have revealed the "truth".
 That Glazunov would then share this information with Mooser, Poznansky concludes, is virtually inconceivable since it would have compromised Glazunov entirely.

 Suicide by reckless action

 Another version holds that Tchaikovsky had been undergoing a severe personal crisis.
 This crisis was precipitated, according to some accounts, by his infatuation for his nephew, Vladimir Davydov, who was frequently referred to by the nickname "Bob" by the Davydov family and the composer.
 This would reportedly explain the agonies expressed in the Sixth Symphony, as well as the mystery surrounding its program.
-Many analysts, working from this tangent, have since read the Pathétique as intensely autobiographical.
-According to this theory, Tchaikovsky realised the full extent of his feelings for Bob, plus the unlikelihood of their physical fulfillment.
+Many analysts, working from this tangent, have since read the symphony as intensely autobiographical.
+According to this theory, Tchaikovsky realized the full extent of his feelings for Bob, plus the unlikelihood of their physical fulfillment.
 He supposedly poured his misery onto this one last great work as a conscious prelude to suicide, then drank unboiled water in the hope of contracting cholera.
 In this way, as with his wading into the Moscow river in 1877 in frustration over his marriage, Tchaikovsky could commit suicide without bringing disgrace upon his family.